Snaipe/confloose/README.md

 =========

-A *confloose* (or "loose configuration") is a collection of the worst a startup script can do for you.
+A *confloose* (or "loose configuration") is a collection of the worst a startup script can do to you.

 There has been a prank going on for quite some time in my IT school -- when someone leaves his computer unattended, and without locking it, one would